-- The student must have completed 90% of the competencies in the career and technical program of study with a cumulative GPA of 80% or higher; - 2.
-Student must have the recommendation of the program instructor; - Student must have documentation on file in the Admissions Office showing the student's disability substantially interferes with his/her ability to pass the basic skills exit requirements; - Student must have taken a basic skills evaluation two times before petitioning for an exemption.
+The student must have completed 90% of the competencies in the career and technical program of study with a cumulative GPA of 80% or higher;

+- 2. Student must have the recommendation of the program instructor; - Student must have documentation on file in the Special Populations Coordinator's office showing the student's disability substantially interferes with his/her ability to pass the basic skills exit requirements; - 4.
+Student must have taken a basic skills evaluation two times before petitioning for an exemption.

-Process to Request a Basic Skills Exemption
+Process to Request a Basic Skills Waiver

-Students will complete a Basic Skills

-Waiver Request Form after meeting the

-requirements listed above.
-The Forms are

-available from the Special Populations

-Coordinator.
-A Basic Skills Waiver

-committee will convene to deliberate the

-waiver request.
-The Committee may

-consider the following:

-- The student's documented disability - The student's achievement in the career and technical program of study - The student's remediation effort to satisfy the basic skills exit requirement - d.
-The student's job opportunities and any other pertinent data. - The Committee shall approve or disapprove the student's request for a Basic Skills Waiver based on majority vote. - 3.
+- Students will complete a Basic Skills Waiver Request Form after meeting the requirements listed above.
+The Forms are available from the Special Populations Coordinator.
+A Basic Skills Waiver committee will convene to deliberate the waiver request.
+The Committee may consider the following: - a.
+The student's documented disability; - b.
+The student's achievement in the career and technical program of study; - c.
+The student's remediation effort to satisfy the basic skills exit requirement; - d.
+The student's job opportunities and any other pertinent data. - 2.
+The Committee shall approve or disapprove the student's request for a Basic Skills Waiver based on majority vote. - 3.
 The Basic Skills Waiver committee may include the following LTC officials: - a.
 The Dean of Student Services - b.
-Director of Curriculum & Instruction and/or Assistant Director - c.
+Program administrator - c.
 Student Success Counselor - d.
 Special Populations Coordinator - e.
-Coordinator of Adult Education - 4.
+Adult Education Program Manager - 4.
 Documentation of a student's petition for a waiver of the basic skills exit requirement shall be maintained by the College for audit purposes.
 LTC may report a student with a Basic Skills Waiver as a program completer.